impresso/impresso.github.io/pages/project/overall-objectives.md

 #### *The impresso Data Lab*

-The new *impresso* data lab will provide the research community with access to an API for direct access to the data to support computational analyses beyond the capabilities of the interface.
+The newly developed *impresso* data lab will offer researchers an API for direct data access, enabling computational analyses beyond the interface's capabilities.
 Interactive notebooks make such work more transparent and reusable for research and teaching purposes.
 Finally, we foresee the ability to link external documents on the grounds of semantic enrichments such as named entities.
-This is with the ambition to allow users to link relevant data to the *impresso* corpus while also avoiding potential copyright infringement.
+This with the ambition to allow users to link relevant data to the *impresso* corpus whilst also avoiding potential copyright infringement.

-In addition to offering a unique gateway to media sources and enrichments, both interfaces will support versatile, transparent, and data-driven research workflows that enable methodological reflexivity in the critical analysis of sources, tools, and data.
+In addition to offering a unique gateway to media sources and enrichments, both interfaces will support versatile, transparent and data-driven research workflows that enable methodological reflexivity in the critical analysis of sources, tools and data.

 **See also:** [Design Research Objectives](/project/design)